 - 24% U.S. Investment Grade Bond ETF

-You can also change your risk level at any time by logging into your SigFig account, and then clicking the Managed tab.
+After you open an account, you can change your risk level at any time by logging in and clicking the Managed tab.
 From there, click Edit Allocation to change your risk level, and create a new portfolio allocation consistent with that level.

-SigFig manages the first $10,000 of your Managed Portfolio for free.
-After that, the fee is 0.25% of your account balance, which is charged on the last business day of the month, and deducted from the uninvested cash balance in your account.
+SigFig offers fee-free management for the first $10,000 of your portfolio.
+After that, the annual fee is 0.25% of AUM of your account balance.
+It is charged on the last business day of the month, and deducted from the uninvested cash balance in your account.